How Much Does a Website Cost in New Zealand?

 - 5 to 10 pages with a pre-made theme

-- Basic mobile responsiveness (provided by the theme)
+- Basic mobile responsiveness from the theme

 - Contact form and Google Maps